Skip to content

 Manage Anomalies

 You can manage anomalies to ensure your data remains accurate and any quality issues are addressed efficiently.
-Anomalies, which occur due to errors or inconsistencies in data, can be categorized as All, Active, Acknowledged, or Archived, helping you track their status and take the appropriate actions.
+Anomalies, which occur due to errors or inconsistencies in data, can be categorized as Open or Archived, helping you track their status and take the appropriate actions.
 You can acknowledge anomalies that have been reviewed, archive those that no longer need attention, and delete any that are irrelevant or logged by mistake.

 Bulk actions further simplify the process, allowing you to manage multiple anomalies at once, saving time and effort.
 This guide will walk you through the steps of acknowledging, archiving, restoring, editing, and deleting anomalies, whether individually or in bulk.